mshahat/TIBCO_PSG18_API-led/README.md

  * [API-led Lab 2](https://github.com/mshahat/TIBCO_PSG18_API-led/tree/master/labs/api-lab2)

 ## Prerequisites
 Software you need to install and accounts you need to have to be able to carry on the labs during the workshops.

 ## Operating System
-You should be able to run the labs if you are running on the following OS choices
+You should be able to run the labs on your OS of choice

 * macOS
 * Windows 10